mredenti/ModernCMake/slides/episodes/introduction.md

 ## Agenda

-Lunch Break
-Episode 6: Advanced CMake Features
-Generator expressions
-Functions and Macros
-Scripting in CMake
-Exercise: Create a CMake macro for repetitive tasks.
-Episode 7: Testing with CMake
-Adding tests with CTest
-Test-driven development with CMake
-Exercise: Write and add several tests to the existing CMake project.
-Episode 8: Installing and Packaging with CMake
-Install commands
-CPack for packaging
-Exercise: Write CMake install rules and generate a package.
-Episode 9: Managing Large Projects
-Organizing a project with subdirectories
-Interface libraries
-Managing dependencies
-Exercise: Refactor the project to use subdirectories.
-Episode 10: Modern CMake Practices
-Usage of modern CMake commands and targets
-Avoiding common pitfalls
-CMake project review and Q&A
-Exercise: Participants review each other's CMake projects and provide feedback.
-Conclusion and Wrap-Up
-Recap of the workshop
-Additional resources for further learning
-Feedback and workshop evaluation

-## Abstracting away the build tool
-CMake also comes to our aid in helping us not have to deal with the platform differences of the build tool.
-The cmake --build option directs CMake to invoke the appropriate build tool for us, which allows us to specify the whole build something like this:
+Introduction
+  - Overview of the CMake Language - commands and variables (+ functions, macros)

+- Basic Steps with CMake
+  - Hello World with CMake
+    - Build project files
+    - Compile
+  - Creating a static library and linking

+- Variables
+  - Local variables
+  - Cache variables
+  - Environment variables
+  - CMakeCache.txt
+  - CMakeWorkflow
+  - Variables and the Cache
+  - Setting the Compiler
+  - Setting the standard
+  - Recap: local vs cache variables

+- Conditional Logic
+  - if() endif()
+  - Build configurations (Release, Debug, ...)
+  - Controlling compiler flags depending on compiler ID

+- Targets
+  - Targets have properties
+  - Setting the compiler on a target
+  - Visibility Levels
+  - Inheritance

+- Finding dependencies
+  - Modules
+  - Configuration
+  - PkgConfig

+LUNCH BREAK

+- Structuring a large projects (?)

+- Testing

+- Installing

+- Generator expressions

+- Functions and Macros

+- Testing with CMake
+  - Adding tests with CTest
+  - Test-driven development with CMake
+  - Exercise: Write and add several tests to the existing CMake project.

+- Installing with CMake
+  - Install commands
+  - Write CMake install rules and generate a package.

+- Managing Large Projects
+  - Organizing a project with subdirectories
+  - Exercise: Refactor the project to use subdirectories.

+- Modern CMake Practices
+  - Usage of modern CMake commands and targets

+General tips and tricks

+  - Avoiding common pitfalls

+- Conclusion and Wrap-Up

+- Recap of the workshop

+- Additional resources for further learning

 ## More